What Is Account-Based Marketing? Intro and Examples for 2023

 Leads from broad-brush marketing campaigns require time and effort to qualify, groom, and advance through a sales funnel.
 ABM accounts are targeted before a campaign launches, so resources are laser-focused on exactly what is required to convert and generate revenue.

-While ABM may sound like a marketing panacea, consider these potential disadvantages.
+While ABM may sound like a marketing panacea, consider these potential disadvantages and adjust your expectations and plans to help ensure success.

 Expense

-ABM may require more time and resources to create highly personalized, account-level programs versus a traditional one-size-fits-all marketing campaign.
+ABM may require more time and resources to create highly personalized, account-level programs versus a traditional one-size-fits-all marketing campaign or a broad-brush segment-focused campaign.

-Account-based marketing is better suited for larger companies that can devote enough resources to make it a winning solution.
-Businesses needing to limit their ABM campaign spending because of budget concerns should consider putting the effort on hold until they have the necessary resources.
+With added expense, account-based marketing services are usually better suited for larger companies that can devote enough resources to make it a winning solution.
+Businesses striving to limit their ABM campaign spending due to budget concerns should consider putting the effort on hold until they have the necessary resources or, if possible, trial a programmatic ABM campaign that’s more cost-effective.

 Narrows the target customer pool

-Small or midsize companies interested in making a bigger splash in the market and gaining more customers may wish to target a broader audience.
+Small or midsize companies interested in making a bigger splash in the market and gaining more customers may wish to target a broader audience versus focusing on a smaller selection of accounts in the sales and marketing funnel.

-Failure to align on the right target accounts
+Failure to align on the correct target accounts

-You must allocate enough time and resources upfront to determine which accounts to target and to develop and execute a sustainable strategy for each one.
-Shortcuts at the outset of an ABM campaign can lead to failure.
+Enough time and resources must be allocated upfront to determine which accounts to target and develop and execute a sustainable strategy for each.
+Shortcuts at the outset of an ABM campaign can lead to failure to achieve sales and revenue goals.

 Lack of accurate shared data

-You need accurate B2B data and intelligence to choose the right target accounts, customize content and messaging, and select the most efficient channels.
+Accurate B2B data and intelligence are required to choose the correct target accounts, customize content and messaging, and select the most efficient channels.

 Unrealistic expectations

 Account-based marketing allows you to target high-value potential customers and forge strong connections through individualized marketing and sales plans.
-But you need a strong account-based marketing strategy for ABM to work.
+However, you need a solid account-based marketing strategy for ABM to work.

 Consider these steps when designing your ABM approach.

-- Set goals.
-Consider setting goals that are specific, measurable, achievable, relevant, and time-bound (SMART) to further clarify what success looks like.
+2. Set goals.
+Consider setting goals that are specific, measurable, achievable, relevant, and time-bound (SMART) to clarify further what success looks like.

-- Encourage buy-in from your team.
-For your strategy to be successful, your entire team needs to row in the same direction.
+5. Encourage buy-in from your team.
+For your strategy to succeed, your entire team must row in the same direction.
 Encourage greater buy-in by agreeing on the desired outcomes and educating leaders about the benefits of the campaign.

 How to implement account-based marketing